dais-ita/vadr/README.md

 ## Flask services
 cd flask/video/webcam
 python main.py
-This will start a stream of your webcam on localhost:5001
+This will start a stream of your webcam on localhost:5001 and the live feed itself is on localhost:5001/video_feed (which is used by the UI as the stream source)

 ### Installation instructions
 1. Get the modified `audtorch` library and install it in develop mode